albertas/shortify/README.md

 `django-debug-toolbar` overviews, since they are more acurate and reliable.

-Another conclusion is based on `django-debug-toolbar`: there is no performance difference between 2.2 and 2.3 strategies, hence there is no point to use `Click.post_save` signal.
+Another conclusion is based on `django-debug-toolbar`: there is no performance difference between 2.2 and 2.3 strategies, hence there is no point of useing `Click.post_save` signal.

 The final conclusion is that 2.1 version is superior over 2.2, since counter update operation always takes about 10ms, but selecting Click count takes less than 1ms and its duration does not increase with the number of objects.